Frogs and Toads of Washington

 The Coastal Tailed Frog is found on the western side of the state, near the coast, hence the name.

-The Western Toad lacks a cranial crest.
+The Western Toad lacks a cranial crest which separates it from the other toads in the state.

 The Woodhouse’s Toad has a cranial crest that looks like two opposing L’s.